Xamez/Swaggly/README.md

 ## Contributing & Roadmap

 I'm open to Pull Requests!
 If you have ideas, improvements, or bug fixes, feel free to open a PR or issue.

-### Planned Features
-- **Swagger Preview:** Soon you'll be able to preview your OpenAPI/Swagger schema directly in the app.